 - Genders: In dimorphic species, watch each gender carefully to see when one leaves the other behind.
-In rufous hummingbirds, for example, mature males migrate a week or two before females, and their disappearance can be a clue that migration has begun.
+In rufous hummingbirds, for example, mature males migrate a week or two before females.
+Their disappearance can be a clue that migration has begun.

-No matter when your fall migration takes place, you need to be ready to take advantage of its great birding opportunities.
+No matter when your fall migration takes place, be ready to take advantage of its great birding opportunities.

-- Plan your bird escaping with migration in mind and opt for flowers that bloom in late summer and early fall to help attract migrating birds.
+- Plan your bird-friendly landscaping with migration in mind, and opt for flowers that bloom in late summer and early fall to help attract and nourish migrating birds.

-- Leave berries, fruits, and seed-bearing flowers intact late in fall to provide a refueling stop for migrants.
+- Leave berries, fruits, and seed-bearing flowers intact, rather than dead-heading the plants, late in the fall to provide a refueling stop for migrants.
 These foods will also be welcome for winter visitors.

-- Avoid pruning trees and shrubs in autumn if possible to provide additional shelter for migrating birds.
-If the pruning is necessary, add the cuttings to a brush pile.
+- Avoid pruning trees and shrubs in autumn to provide additional shelter for migrating birds.
+If the pruning is necessary, add the cuttings to a brush pile for easy shelter.

-- Use leaf litter to attract birds by leaving it on your lawn or underneath shrubs to provide a rich foraging area for ground-feeding birds such as sparrows, doves, and quail.
+- Attract birds using leaf litter that you leave on your lawn or underneath shrubs to provide a rich foraging area for ground-feeding birds such as sparrows, doves, thrushes, and quail.

-- Winterize your bird houses in late fall to convert them to roosting boxes for late season migrants and winter residents.
+- Winterize your birdhouses in late fall by converting them to roosting boxes for late-season migrants and winter residents.